 - reliable recipe - turns out perfect every. single. time

 Vegan baking is a little trickier than vegan cooking mostly because of science, but also because typically a few ingredients are being replaced which can affect texture and flavor.
-This banana bread is made without eggs or dairy which impacts both flavour and texture, but you won't miss either in this recipe!
+This vegan banana bread is made without eggs or dairy which impacts both flavor and texture, but you won't miss either in this recipe!

 Select spotty bananas because as the bananas ripen, they get softer, sweeter and the depth of flavour is intensified.

 Can I freeze bananas?
 Yes!
 When bananas are on sale (or reduced), buy them in bulk.
 Once spotty, peel the bananas, place them on a baking sheet in a single layer and then pop them into the freezer for half an hour.
 Then transfer the whole, frozen, bananas to a freezer bag.
 When you have a craving for some yummy banana bread, remove 3 from the bag and let them come to room temperature before baking.